 Harparkash joined LSHTM in 2001 as staff on the Gates Malaria Partnership and is a founder member of the artemisinin combination therapy consortium.
-She is the lead investigator of the drug quality project(www.actconsortium.org/drugquality).
+She is the director of the LSHTM Bioanalytical facility and was the lead investigator of the drug quality project(www.actconsortium.org/drugquality).

 - Academic organiser of the Masters Module "Control and Epidemiology of Malaria".

 - Supervision of MSc projects and practical teaching of chromatographic techniques on Antimicrobial Chemotherapy Study Module.